bright, fresh software

 Example project

-JNA (Java Native Access)
+Step 3.
+Add JNA (Java Native Access) to your project

 The TurboActivate Java classes make use of JNA (Java Native Access).
-Simply put, JNA is a free library that allows easy access to native libraries (*.dll on Windows, *.dylib on Mac OS X, *.so on Unix) without writing anything but Java code.
+Simply put, JNA is a free library that allows easy access to native libraries (*.dll on Windows, *.dylib on macOS, *.so on Unix) without writing anything but Java code.
 The best part is we've written native libraries for all major Operating Systems and the accompanying Java code to use it.
 All you need to do is add the files to your product.

-TurboActivate binaries for Windows, Mac, and Linux
+Step 6.
+Add TurboActivate binaries for Windows, Mac, and Linux

 TurboActivate is compiled as a native binary.
 This means you will need to include the native TurboActivate binaries for every platform you want to support.